ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 * Questions:
   * See question about callbacks in `requires`/`response` above.
+  * Do we want to constrain the format of the query identifier?

 ### Specification for the `components`/`disclaimer` structure (optional)

 * The legal disclaimers and terms of use.

+* Questions:
+  * Do we want to mandate what happens to these?

 ### Specification for the `components``patientDescription` structure (optional)